 - Your kiddos will encourage each other in meeting your expectations.

 In the words of Zig Ziglar, “If you aim at nothing, you will hit it every time.”
 Similarly, Les Brown stated, “No one rises to low expectations.”
-Having high expectations of your kiddos is not unreasonable…as long as you have taken the time to define and refine your expectations.
+Having high expectations of your kiddos is not unreasonable…as long as you are teaching classroom expectations.
+Defining and refining your expectations is the first step.
 Then once you are clear on those, you need to effectively communicate them to your kiddos through teaching procedures.
 The benefits you reap will far outweigh the time you spent teaching them.